![]() |

 ||

-but small-scale placer operations continued through the 1930s.
-The famous
+but small-scale placer operations continued through the 1930s,and to a

 and highly productive Kelly or California Rand silver mine was discovered in